metaplex-foundation/metaplex-ios/README.md

 }
 ```

-Similarly to `findNftByMintList`, the returned `Nft`s will not have their JSON metadata.
+Similarly to `findAllByMintList`, the returned `Nft`s will not have their JSON metadata.
 This method is used on the [Sample App](https://github.com/metaplex-foundation/metaplex-ios/tree/main/Sample).

 ### The `Nft` model